montagdude/sboui/README.md

 and install it and all its dependencies.
 You can also interactively choose to skip some dependencies or turn off dependency resolution completely if desired.

-sboui also provides filters.
+sboui also provides filters to display only a subset of software in the two panes.
 When you start the program, all SlackBuilds in the repository will be listed.
 The f key allows you to select from several filters to show only those SlackBuilds meeting certain criteria (e.g., installed, upgradable, tagged, and others).
 You can also filter by a search criterion with the / key.

 It's often desired to apply changes in batch.
 For example, you may want to upgrade everything on your system that you have installed from SlackBuilds.org.